stepbrobd/yeh/readme.md

 For the 2 CSRF tokens, one must be in the cookie, another in request header (X-CSRF-Token), I assume the one in header is from Cloudflare and the one in cookie is from HEY.

+Don't need websokect for sending, and also don't need to check emails, just poll

 ## License